Fsu0413/openssl-externalCMake/readme.md

 I'm using original OpenSSL as subproject and won't fix any problem which original OpenSSL have.

+### Build and test of Krb5

+It does not build on macOS on 1.0.2 branch and got removed on 1.1.1.

+### Extra tests on submodule of OpenSSL

+They are not even released to users.
+Maybe they are some kinds of internal test run by OpenSSL developers.
+I don't care if and how the internal tests passes.

 ## How to use this project?
 Or how to use CMake to build OpenSSL?

 Just typical CMake procedure will work.